anhgelus/nohtis-apohcalyps-modpack/modpack/README.md

 You are one of humanity's last survivant.

-You have to find guns, ammunitions, food and resources to survive in this dangerous world.
+You have to find guns, ammunition, food and resources to survive in this dangerous world.

-Travel accros a living abandoned world, fight against hostile players and create a factory to get new weapons.
+Travel accross a living abandoned world, fight against hostile players and create a factory to get new weapons.

 <details>
 <summary>Craft</summary>

 Craft has not yet been implemented.
-In the futur, it will be based on Create.
+In the future, it will be based on Create.

 Currently, you can find everything needed in loot chests.